hyperledger-labs/splice/cluster/README.md

     of the recovering node to that observed in other SVs.
   - To see the latest block handled by the sequencer, search for log messages containing "Handle block with height" in the sequencer's output.
-  - The mediator and participant expose a `canton.<component>.sequencer-client.delay` metric, which compares the sequencing time of the latest processed sequencer message with the local clock of the component.
+  - The sequencer, mediator and participant also expose a `canton.<component>.sequencer-client.delay` metric, which compares the sequencing time of the latest processed sequencer message with the local clock of the component.
 High values of this metric indicate that this component is catching up.
-In a coming Canton upgrade, the sequencer will be reporting that metric for itself as well, which could be used to detect that the sequencer itself is catching up.

 ## Appendix: Kubernetes and Other Deployment Resources